Contemporary Art

 NFT Tokens Change the Art World

 We are all asking ourselves if NFTs will become a main trend in the future of art.
-Since Christie’s has recently offered at its auction a purely digital artwork, we can see that the trend is increasing and entering the mainstream of art sales.
+Since Christie’s has offered at its auction a purely digital artwork, we can see that the trend is increasing and entering the mainstream of art sales.
 In March 2021 an artwork by Mike Winkelmann, the digital artist known as Beeple, sold at Christie’s for 69 million USD.
 The work is a collage of 5000 digital images, created by Winkelmann for his Everydays series.
-This sale made his work the third most expensive art piece of a living artist.
+This sale made his work the third most expensive art piece of a living artist at the time.

 NFT Art: Beeple, Everydays: The First 5000 Days, 2021.